About This Web Site

 Who am I?
 What do I do?

 Mid 2001, I moved back to London, and after a break, towards the end of 2001, I joined the company I am still at.
-At this company, as well as working on large scale projects (including some of the largest online retailers in the UK, even the world), I deliver training courses on varied topics from web standards/accessibility, XSLT, to .NET/C# and introduction of ecommerce for non-technical people.
+At this company, as well as working on large scale projects (including some of the largest online retailers in the UK, even the world, helping to architect and write key aspects of those web sites), I delivered training courses on varied topics from web standards/accessibility, XSLT, to .NET/C# and introduction of ecommerce for non-technical people.

 What’s with the site’s name?